Friendly people

 If you spot someone painting a wall, you can easily and casually start a conversation.
 The artists have interesting stories to tell about their lives and those on the island.
 This also applies to Shirley from Suriname, who produces typically Caribbean, hand-made beach signs as well as other wonderful things made from driftwood and calabashes – entirely according to your wishes and specifications.

 Curacaoenaars are open, warm and lovable people.
-Her joy for life is incredibly contagious and welcomes you wherever you go.
+Their joy for life is incredibly contagious and welcomes you wherever you go.
 Where else in the world will the Coast Guard wave at you from a passing boat while you sit on the waterfront at Iguana Café in Punda?
 Where has a police officer ever waved at you from a bicycle while you were taking a photo of him?
 You are unsure whether you can drive the one-way street in the wrong direction with an e-scooter.
 Then they call out to you: “Go – this is Curacao!”
 Here in Germany, people run the risk of getting seriously punished.

 • Beach signs, floor mats and other gifts